omni-us/jsonargparse/CONTRIBUTING.rst

 Running the unit tests can be done either using `pytest
 <https://docs.pytest.org/>`__ or `tox
 <https://tox.readthedocs.io/en/stable/>`__.
 The tests are also installed with
-the package, thus can be run in a production system.
+the package and can be run in a non-development environment.
 Also pre-commit runs some additional tests.

 .. code-block:: bash